 Trust, of course, is difficult to establish and to some extent, it is down to due diligence.
 In other words, do your research and find out who owns your VPN.
 Also, read up on the VPN provider and see if the service has recently been in the news due to data leaks, or whether users are citing concerns.

 It’s also worth looking into VPN functionality a bit more thoroughly – for example, does the VPN have a kill switch that will stop packets from traveling across the public internet when the VPN connection is lost?
 Indeed, is the VPN solution simple enough so that you can use it on a consistent basis whenever circumstances demand it?

 VPN service with HTL

-HTL provides our clients with resilient, trusted VPN services which enable access to enterprise networks, and act as a service that ensures data privacy and security while users are working remotely and travelling.
+HTL provides our clients with resilient, trusted VPN services which enable access to enterprise networks, and act as a service that ensures data privacy and security while users are working remotely and traveling.